uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/data_sources.rst

      - Description

    * - :txtref:`CSV data source <csv-data-source>`
-     - Data source which allows reading data from text file into a :txtref:`table`.
+     - Data source that allows reading data from a text file into a :txtref:`table`.

 Details
 =======